TradeZero Rating:

 TradeZero Cons

-Excessive fees: Not every trade is commission-free.
+Extra fees: Not every trade or service is free.

 Investment Offerings